demengc/bwell-schedulegen/README.md

 Follow the prompts to configure the session generation.

 The generated files will be placed in the specified output directory (defaults to `./output`).
 Filenames are generated based on the base name provided and the scenarios included in the permutation (e.g., `basename_scenario1_scenario2.json`).

+## Disclaimer
+This project is not affiliated with or endorsed by the National Research Council (NRC).